 PJM will send critical load data to Generation Owners and Transmission Owners ("TOs") for validation.
-Critical Load requirements will be in accordance with PJM Manual M36, Attachment A. PJM to work with <a href="mailto:generation_g
+Critical Load requirements will be in accordance with PJM Manual M36, Attachment A. PJM to work with Generation Owners and TOs to reconcile differences and update accordingly.